NMS frequently asked questions

 A. The Directions do not state how long they should be retained.
 We recommend that the consent forms should be retained for two years from the time of provision of the service, in line with the requirement for retention of NMS records.
 Pharmacies can retain electronic copies of the consent forms if they wish, i.e. scanning and storing images of the completed forms.

-Q. The consent form for sharing information with the GP and NHS England etc, does not include consent to store information about the NMS consultations.
+Q. The points covered under consent for sharing information with the GP and NHS England etc, does not include consent to store information about the NMS consultations.
 Do I need to obtain consent to make a record of the consultation?

 A. A pharmacist, like other professionals such as doctors, dentists and lawyers, is entitled to make records of the services provided, indeed it would be expected that a professional should keep adequate records of the services provided, and there is no requirement to obtain consent.
 In maintaining such records, the pharmacist must comply with the obligations set out in the Data Protection Act (such as ensuring they are accurate, and are kept for no longer than necessary) and should also comply with NHS Confidentiality: Code of Practice.
 Pharmacies should have information available to patients, explaining that personal information may be stored as part of providing the professional services, and explaining the patient’s rights under the Data Protection Act.
-As the NMS is a clinical service, and clinical services involve the recording of sensitive personal information, patient consent would be needed to share those records with the GP and NHS England (for audit purposes), hence the reason the consent form has been developed.
+As the NMS is a clinical service, and clinical services involve the recording of sensitive personal information, patient consent would be needed to share those records with the GP and NHS England (for audit purposes).

 Q. How long should the NMS records be retained by the pharmacy?